-Last, but not least, a holy man will follow after spiritual mindedness.
+(l) Last, but not least, a holy man will follow after spiritual mindedness.
 He will endeavour to set his affections entirely on things above, and to hold things on earth with a very loose hand.
-He will not neglect the business of the life that now is, but the first place in his mind and thoughts will be given to the life to come.
+He will not neglect the business of the life that now is; but the first place in his mind and thoughts will be given to the life to come.
 He will aim to live like one whose treasure is in heaven, and to pass through this world like a stranger and pilgrim travelling to his home.
-To commune with God in prayer, in the Bible, and in the assembly of His people,-these things will be the holy man's chiefest enjoyments.
-He will value every thing, and place, and company, just in proportion as it draws him nearer to God.
-He will enter into something of David's feeling, when he says, "My soul followeth hard after Thee."- "Thou art my portion."
+To commune with God in prayer, in the Bible, and in the assembly of His people-these things will be the holy man's chiefest enjoyments.
+He will value every thing and place and company, just in proportion as it draws him nearer to God.
+He will enter into something of David's feeling, when he says, "My soul followeth hard after Thee."
+"Thou art my portion."
 (Psalm lxiii.
-8; cxix.
+8; exix.
 57.)

-Such is the outline of holiness which I set before you; such is the character which those who are called holy follow after.
+Such is the outline of holiness which I venture to sketch out.
+Such is the character which those who are called "holy" follow after.
+Such are the main features of a holy man.